My rating: 5 of 5 stars

 Now tell me, what good is your artistic unity?

 The public will only make hash of it anyway.

-While Goethe was preceded in the creation of a serious literary adaptation of the Faust legend by Christopher Marlowe in the 16th century, Goethe had not read Marlowe nor even Marlowe’s source, the German chapbook recounting Faust lore published in the 1580s, when he began his own work: fittingly, he primarily adapted the puppet-show dramatizations of the legend that he saw as a child, themselves freely adapted from Marlowe, and his work has much of the puppet-show about it.
+While Goethe was preceded in creating a serious literary adaptation of the Faust legend by Christopher Marlowe in the 16th century, Goethe had not read Marlowe nor even Marlowe’s source, the German chapbook recounting Faust lore published in the 1580s, when he began his own work: instead, he primarily adapted the puppet-show dramatizations of the legend that he saw as a child, themselves loosely based on Marlowe—and Goethe’s Faust has much of the puppet-show about it.

 Goethe provides two modernizing innovations to the legend.
 First, he recasts Faust as a disaffected post-Christian Romantic-era intellectual, riven by the rival claims of materialism and idealism, acquisitiveness and aspiration: “Two souls live in me, alas,” he famously laments, one “lusting after the world” and another that “rises from the dirt.”
 He does not seek reconciliation through religious faith, though; he claims that salvation comes only from within: